 The resources below can be found on the Kidney Learning Hub and are deigned to support peers in their mentoring relationship.

-The ESRD Network Peer Mentoring Program relies on collaboration between ESRD Networks, participating dialysis facilities, and patient peers to ensure program success.
+The Kidney Connection Patient Peer Mentoring Program relies on collaboration between ESRD Networks, participating dialysis facilities, and patient peers to ensure program success.
 ESRD Network Peer Mentoring Champions work closely with dialysis facility staff or dialysis facility Peer Mentoring Champions to promote regular check-ins with mentors and mentees.
 This helps ensure that mentor and mentee concerns are identified and dealt with effectively and efficiently, so everyone benefits from the program.

 Peer Mentoring Champions should regularly review submitted peer mentor logs to identify any issues or successes on which mentors report.
 Peer Mentoring Champions should also ensure that mentors have the information they need to feel confident in talking with mentees.
 It is possible that mentees may sign up to participate but not return calls or seem to avoid meeting with their assigned mentor.
 Peer Mentoring Champions should be prepared to suggest solutions if mentors have difficulty meeting or contacting mentees.